Post

 • poly-unsaturated fats (PUFA)

 The former have exactly one alkene bond along the fat molecule, and are thus considered “unsaturated” with electrons.
 An example is shown above in figure 1.a.
 The second have two or more alkene (double) bonds along the backbone of the fatty acid.
 Often, doctors, nutritionists, and even food-industry professionals will discuss the three types of fatty acids in Fig 1.b.
+So let’s dive in to some particulars about the first two types, as they are particularly common in the human diet.

 Health questions about fatty acids